ibm-cloud-docs/Cloudant/api/document.md

 Recall that for a partitioned database the `_id` field will be formed of a partition key part and a document key part.

-#### Example of using HTTP to create, update, or delete multiple documents:
+#### Example of using HTTP to create, update, or delete multiple documents

 ```http
 POST /$DATABASE/_bulk_docs HTTP/1.1